LONDON MARKETS: FTSE 100 On Course For Fresh Record As Pound Stutters

 See:BOE delivers a 'typical dovish hike'--analysts react to historic U.K. rate rise (http://www.marketwatch.com/story/boe-delivers-a-typical-dovish-hike-analysts-react-to-historic-uk-rate-rise-2017-11-02)

-Economic docket: A reading on services-sector activity for October is due at 9:30 a.m.
-London time, or 8:30 a.m.
-Eastern Time, from IHS Markit/CIPS.
-A reading of 53.3 is expected in a FactSet consensus estimate.
+Economic docket: A reading on services-sector activity for October came in at 55.6, above the 53.3 expected in a FactSet consensus estimate.

-The widely watched monthly U.S. jobs report will be released later Friday.
+The widely watched monthly U.S. jobs report will be released at 8:30 a.m.
+Eastern Time.

 (END) Dow Jones Newswires